Coffee creamers are a common sight in most workplace breakrooms. Unfortunately, they’re also a common sight in most households’ refrigerators.

 - Used coconut milk powder

 There are no artificial components in the collagen.
-This collagen powder can be used in any recipe, not only coffee.
+Therefore, this collagen powder can be used in any recipe, not only in coffee.

-We propose this nourishing collagen powder if you’re looking for an economical and practical coffee collagen.
+We propose this nourishing collagen powder if you’re looking for economic and practical coffee collagen.
 A few grams of collagen in any of your dishes can aid in the maintenance of your good health and immune function.

 What we liked

-- It has a very nice flavor of organic vanilla and gives a pleasant aftertaste
+- It has a lovely flavor of organic vanilla and gives a pleasant aftertaste.

 - Collagen Peptides and MCTs oil powder included

 - Z Natural Foods Brand